mcuadros/dockership/documentation/configuration.md

+---
+Title: Configuration
+---

 Configuration
 =============

 The **dockership** configuration is based on a INI-formatted config file.

 Dockership will look at `/etc/dockership/dockership.conf` for this config file by default.
 The `-config` flag may be passed to the `dockershipd` or `dockership` binaries to use a custom config file location.

 ## Syntax
 The config file syntax is based on [git-config](http://git-scm.com/docs/git-config#_syntax), with minor changes.

 The file consists of **sections** and **variables**.
 A section begins with the name of the section in square brackets and continues until the next section begins.
 Section names are not case sensitive.
 Only alphanumeric characters, - and . are allowed in section names.
 Each variable must belong to some section, which means that there must be a section header before the first setting of a variable.